framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 2. Locate the `Coalesced.bin` file

 Perform the unpacking steps mentioned above, or open up the file with the Coalesced Editor.
-If you choose the Editor: open it up, load the file and head to the `SFXGAME` tab.
+If you choose the Editor: open it up, head for load the file head to `Bioinput.ini'  and within that file to the `SFXGAME` tab.

 Add the following commands under each named section: